From resident camps, to specialized programs, to high adventure trips, DYF has something to offer to all teens.

 This program is a great option for participants who are looking for a shorter camp experience closer to the Bay Area.
-Beginning in 2018, camp will be held at Redwood Glen, in Loma Mar, CA. Campers are grouped together with other teens their own age and live inside cabins with their counselors.
+Beginning in 2018, camp will be held at YMCA Camp Loma Mar, in Loma Mar, CA. Campers are grouped together with other teens their own age and live inside cabins with their counselors.
 In addition to diabetes education, teens enjoy a classic camp experience with activities such as swimming, archery, nature, arts & crafts, sports, campfires, and more.
 Our experienced staff and healthcare team will help with all aspects of diabetes from carb counting to pump site changes; your child with T1D will be well supported and cared for at camp while having the time of their lives!

 Altitude 14505 (2 week expedition) *2019 next available date